Argyle (town), New York: Geography

 In the eastern part of the town, elevations increase, with several mountains reaching over 1,000 feet in height; with the highest being a few feet over 1,120 feet in height north of the hamlet of Goose Island.
 Two lakes, which both have extensive seasonal camps and year-round homes, are in this portion of the town; the spring-fed Summit Lake and further to the east, the larger Cossayuna Lake.
-From many locations in Argyle, the Adirondack Mountains can be viewed to the north and west and the Green Mountains of Vermont can be viewed to the east.
+From many locations in Argyle, the Adirondack Mountains can be viewed to the north and west and the Taconic and Green Mountains of Vermont can be viewed to the east.

-NY Route 40 is a north–south highway in the town and NY Route 197 is an east–west highway leading to/from nearby Fort Edward.
+NY Route 40 is a north–south highway in the town and NY Route 197 is an east–west highway leading to/from nearby Fort Edward and Interstate 87 (New York).
+Amtrak has a train station at Fort Edward which daily serves both the Adirondack (train) traveling between New York City and Montreal, Canada and the Ethan Allen Express which operates between New York City and Burlington, Vermont.
+The Empire State Trail, a 750-mile multi-use biking and hiking trail, completed in 2020 connects New York City with the Canadian border and runs along the Hudson River and the Champlain Canal just west of Argyle.